Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Algorithms for Online Matching with Stochastic Edges

-With edge weights, we consider a different arrival model, which we refer to as the \emph{prophet arrival model}.
+If we wish to allow for arbitrary edge weights, we must consider a different arrival model.
+A popular arrival model in the literature is the known IID setting, as discussed in~\Cref{sec:relatedWork}; here, we consider a generalization of the known IID setting, which we call the \emph{prophet arrival model}.
 In this model, $V$ specifies a set of possible arrival \emph{types}; each arrival takes on one of these types randomly, according to a known distribution.
 The probabilities at each arrival are independent of previous arrivals, and the distribution over possible types can be different at each arrival.

 For $t=1,2,\dots,T$ and $v\in V$, denote by $q_{tv}$ the probability that the vertex arriving at time $t$ will be of type $v$.
 For convenience, we denote by $q_{v} = \sum_{t=1}^{T} q_{tv}$ the expected number of arrivals of a vertex of type $v$.